It’s almost Halloween. If you run a small business, there’s nothing spookier than the feeling that you don’t know where your money is going.

 Are accounting missteps holding you back?
-Here are three scariest accounting mistakes we see business owners fall into, plus strategies to avoid them:
+Here are three scariest accounting mistakes that we see business owners fall into, plus strategies to avoid them:

-1. Misclassifying employees
+1. Misclassifying Employees

 More and more businesses today are hiring non-traditional employees like consultants, freelancers, independent contractors, and part-timers.
 Hiring this type of talent results in labor cost savings, reduced liability, and flexibility in hiring and firing.